inrupt/solid-common-vocab-js/README.md

 A major feature of this library is that it provides easy access to any `rdfs:label` and `rdfs:comment` values provided for these vocabulary terms, and provides very easy-to-use support for multi-lingual values for these labels and comments.
-We also support other term meta-term (such as `rdfs:seeAlso` and `skos:isDefinedBy`), and also generic message strings (using [SKOS-XL](https://www.w3.org/TR/skos-reference/skos-xl.html)) that can be used for error message strings, or labels or tooltip text for user interfaces, etc.
+We also support other term metadata (such as `rdfs:seeAlso` and `skos:isDefinedBy`), and also generic message strings (using [SKOS-XL](https://www.w3.org/TR/skos-reference/skos-xl.html)) that can be used for error message strings, or labels or tooltip text for user interfaces, etc.